Post Featured Image

 4 simple ways to help outdoor community cats during the winter

 When temperatures begin to drop, many of us find ourselves worried about the outdoor cats in our neighbourhoods.
-Are they okay out there and how can we keep cats safe in the cold?
+Are they okay out there?
+How cold is too cold for a stray cat?
+And how can we keep cats safe in the cold?

 Cats are resilient, but they can always use a hand staying warm and healthy during cold weather, says Becky Robinson, president and founder of Alley Cat Allies, an organization dedicated to protecting and improving cats’ lives.
 “Cats live and thrive outdoors in all kinds of climates,” she notes.
 “But a little extra help during the winter months can go a long way for protecting community cats.”